minkcv/vm/docs/assembly.md

 # The Assembly Language
 This file describes the syntax of the assembly language for the provided assembler.
 See `opcodes.md` to learn how to use each instruction.
 See `getting_started.md` to learn how to use the assembler.
 Be careful when looking at the output binary file in a hex editor as it may not represent the program accurately since the binary is read in to an unsigned type.
+Program binaries also use two bytes to prefix the number of instructions.

 #### Constants
 For instructions that take a constant, the constant can be specified with `#` for decimal or `$` for hexadecimal.